 To address these challenges, Celent proposes setting up two IT teams — what Celent refers to as two-speed IT — to best handle the requisite tasks.

-• A unit responsible for legacy maintenance management and optimization.
+• A unit responsible for legacy maintenance management and optimisation.

-• A unit dedicated to digitization and achieving increased agility in operations.
+• A unit dedicated to digitisation and achieving increased agility in operations.

-Fortunately, major Japanese financial institutions are successfully transforming their organizations with this approach and proceeding to the subsequent challenge.
-The challenge posed is a metaphorical organizational wall dividing IT and business units.
+Fortunately, major Japanese financial institutions are successfully transforming their organisations with this approach and proceeding to the subsequent challenge.
+The challenge posed is a metaphorical organisational wall dividing IT and business units.
 IT is at heart a mirror that reflects business processes.
 This includes the inevitable changes in IT-related initiatives and ownership away from business units to IT units.
-When it comes to enhancing effectiveness, not only is the communication between two different IT teams important, but so is the positional relationship and perceived distance between stakeholders relevant to the two organizations.
+When it comes to enhancing effectiveness, not only is the communication between two different IT teams important, but so is the positional relationship and perceived distance between stakeholders relevant to the two organisations.